kedholmmoch/Dr-Mario-JS/README.md

 ```

 Each time the `checkFourDown` and `checkFourAcross` return an array, they are concatenated to `findFours`'
-own result array, which is returned after duplicate coordinates are removed.
+own result array, which is returned to a `clearFours` function after duplicate coordinates are removed.

 #### 'Applying gravity' after viruses and pills are removed from board

 In Nintendo's Dr. Mario, after a sequence of four or more of the same color is removed from the board,
 the loose doses subsequently fall as far down in the board as "gravity" will allow -- that is, until
-they hit another stationary object on the board, pill or virus.
-Additionally, the doses do not fall
+they hit another stationary object on the board, whether pill or virus.
+Additionally, the doses do not
-immediately, but drop one space at a time until they hit the bottom.
+fall immediately, but drop one space at a time until they hit the bottom.

 This provided a challenge, then, in that a function was needed that would move the "falling" pieces
 one square at a time down the board until they could not fall any farther, while also *not* introducing
-the next pill into the game *until* this gravity-induced falling had been completed.
+the next pill into the game until this gravity-induced falling had been completed.

 The solution was to create an `applyGravity` method which returned a promise, in order that a chain of
 `.then`s and `applyGravity` methods could be executed until no more sequences of four-in-a-row were
-achieved, and there there would be no need for the `applyGravity` method to run again.
-The `applyGravity`
+achieved, and there would be no need for the `applyGravity` method to run again.
-method itself employs a while loop dependent on a variable `canFall`, which is only set to `false`
+The `applyGravity` method itself employs a while loop dependent on a variable `canFall`, which is only
-when the similarly named `Pill#applyGravity` and `Dose#applyGravity` do not result in any object dropping.
+set to `false` when the `Pill#applyGravity` and `Dose#applyGravity` do not result in any object dropping.

 ```javascript
 applyGravity() {